The Most Frequently Asked Questions About Reclaimed Wood

 How much does reclaimed wood cost?

 This depends on how many board feet/square feet you order and what kind of milling processes you require.
-Pricing is based on economies of scale; the more you order the price becomes less expensive.
+Pricing is based on economies of scale - the price becomes less expensive as the size of the order increases.
 We offer additional services like your wood de-nailing and custom finishes

 What in the world is a “Snow Fence”?